 Gunnosuke's success over Musashi opened the door for acceptance of the Jo (5 foot staff) and later the Bo (full size staff) as legitimate pursuits in the Japanese fighting arts.

-Sensei Donald Wasielewski (7th dan Isshinryu) explains the techniques developed by Gunnosuke and his successors
+Sensei Donald Wasielewski (8th dan Isshinryu) explains that the techniques developed by Gunnosuke and his successors eventually took root

 At the basic level, students learn this by reacting against grabbing attacks.